ggonnella/prenacs/README.md

 Then in the script, SnaCLI can be used as follows:
 ```
 import bar
-with snacli.args(bar.optmap, doc=__doc__.format(common_opts=bar.optstr),
+with snacli.args(bar.optmap, docvars=[bar.optstr]),
                  params = ["--specific"]) as args:
   ...
 ```

-I.e. the common mapping is passed as positional argument to ``snacli.args``, before any keyword argument.
+I.e. the common mapping is passed as positional argument to ``snacli.args``, before any keyword argument, and the docvars keyword argument is used, with the arguments which shall be passed to ``format()`` called on the docopt string.

 This can be generalized over multiple re-usable modules, e.g.:
 ```
+...
+  Options:
+    {bar_opts}
+    {foo_opts}
+...

 import foo
 import bar
 with snacli.args(foo.optmap, bar.optmap,
-                 doc=__doc__.format(bar_opts=bar.optstr,
-                                    foo_opts=foo.optstr),
+                 docvars={"bar_opts": bar.optstr,
+                          "foo_opts": foo.optstr},
                  params = ["--specific"]) as args:
   ...
 ```

+### Multiple entries for the same key

 It is possible to override the name mapping for a key passed with a positional argument, using one of the following positional arguments, or in the keyword arguments.

 In the example above, if foo.optmap contains ``{inputs = ["--specific"]}``, the later setting in the keyword argument ``params`` would be applied instead, i.e. ``specific`` would be taken from ``params`` and not from ``inputs``.

-Although the same key can thus be used in different positional arguments or in a positional argument and in keyword arguments, using the same key in different lists of the same positional argument, or in different keyword arguments is instead an error, leading to unspecified behaviour.
+Instead, using the same key in different lists of the same positional argument, or in different keyword arguments is an error, leading to unspecified behaviour.